-Course Rationale and Description: This course will enable the student to utilize laboratory skills learned in lower level science courses.
+Course Rationale and Description: This course will enable the student to utilize laboratory skills learned in 9th and 10th grade science courses.
 The course involves preparing materials needed for Biology and Chemistry labs.
 The student is also responsible for inventory, cleanliness, and other duties as specified by the instructor.